crvallance/Yooper-stuff/README.md

 * [University Suites apartment building](https://goo.gl/maps/CTffUskuQjXd5ipA9)

   * Formerly the Phi Kappa Theta fraternity house.
 We built this place after the original house burned down.
 Unfortunately ambition was a bit high and subsequent brothers weren't able to keep enough people paying rent to keep up with the mortgage.
+Lived here and next door for a couple years.

 ## Houghton Area Outdoor Activities